GeoscienceAustralia/vaws/docs/source/ch03_input.rst

 Construction_levels section
 ---------------------------

 Parameters of the construction_levels section are listed in :numref:`section_construction_levels_table`.
 In the GUI window, they are dispalyed in the Construction tab as box shown in :numref:`section_construction_levels_fig`.
+The parameters are used as shown in :eq:`mean_cv_factors_eq`.

 .. tabularcolumns:: |p{3.0cm}|p{3.0cm}|p{8.5cm}|
 .. _section_construction_levels_table: